News

 Finalists of Dream Chemistry Award 2021 selected

-The DCA Scientific Committee selected top projects from this year’s submissions.
+The DCA Scientific Committee has selected the top projects from this year’s submissions.
 Five finalists are invited to present their projects in person during the contest’s final, which will be held at IOCB Prague on 6–7 December 2021.

 Continue